 The underlying simulation is a cellular automata 'forest-fire' model.
 Each cell starts as a forest, it will catch fire if any neighbouring cell is burning, and turn to ash once consumed. [forest -> fire -> ash] In the game I use accurate population density information alongside major population centres to add gameplay mechanics into this system.
 You have to chain elements together to keep the triangle of fire from collapsing.
 You also have to strategically plan your burn throughout the regions of the world, making sure you keep new elements ready for the fire.

 "the flame that burns twice as bright burns half as long, and you have burned so very very brightly Roy."
 (2)

-I really appreciate any and all tips made.
-I hope you enjoy the game, and/or find it interesting enough that you'd throw some spare change into my developer hat.
-Head on over to the download page to get a hold of the game.
+All tips greatly appreciated and I hope you enjoy the game, head on over to the download page to get a copy of the game.

 "They say time is the fire in which we burn.
 Right now captain my time is running out."
 (3)

 I archived various builds of the project as I was going.
 Now that the game is done I went back and put together a video walking through the various parts of the code, discussing some of the gameplay and technical parts of the code.
 Want to know how the sausage was made?

 "For what it's worth, architect, this is one building I figured would never burn."
 (4)